ericmagnuson/profiler/README.md

 Profiler::disable();
 ```

->**Note::** This will only disable the output, it will still do it's background listening but will not output it to the browser.
+>**Note::** Profiler will still do its background listening but will not output it to the browser.

 ## Usage